Bobby had an older brother and sister, George and Edna. His sister Bess was born a year later.

 On March 7, 1916, Bobby’s father died of tuberculosis at the age of 57.

-On March 14, 1918, Bobby married Margaret Ethel Smith, the daughter of David and Parantha (Brocious) Smith in Gallitzin, Cambria County.
-Margaret was born in Ringgold, PA, and had resided in nearby Cresson.
+On March 14, 1918, Bobby married Margaret Ethel Smith (1895-1975), the daughter of David and Parantha (Brocious) Smith in Gallitzin, Cambria County.
+Margaret was a native of Ringgold, PA, and had resided in nearby Cresson.

-They had the following six children: Marjorie E. Link, Edna Ziegler, George D. Lytle, Hallam J. Lytle, Bernice Caulk, and Jeanne Kennedy.
+They produced a family of six children: Marjorie E. Link, Edna Ziegler, George D. Lytle, Hallam J. Lytle, Bernice Caulk and Jeanne Kennedy.

 In 1920 he was recuperating at the US Army General Hospital in Carlisle, Cumberland County, PA, while his wife and infant daughter Marjorie were living next door to his mother.